 Learning to self-advocate is a skill that makes asking for help much less intimidating, and it’s one of the core skills our executive function coaches teach at Educational Connections.

-One of the reasons students don’t ask for help is because they’re unsure how to start the conversation.
-As our Executive Function Coach Rachael Moss, MS, M.Ed. explains, “So many times, the issue is kids literally don’t know what to say first.”
+One of the reasons students don’t ask for help is that they’re unsure exactly how to start the conversation.
+“So many times, the issue is kids literally don’t know what to say first,” explains our Executive Function Coach Rachael Moss, MS, M.Ed.

 Here are some of the conversation prompts our coaches use to help students get started: